Does My Credit Card Cover Rental Car Insurance?

 Do you need extra insurance when renting a car?

-Depending on your auto insurance policy, you may be covered under that primary policy and could decline the additional coverage when renting a car.
 If your auto insurance doesn’t offer rental vehicle coverage, your rewards credit card may offer some protection.
-Check with your auto insurance provider and your credit card company to see your coverage.
-It could save you some money in the long run.
+Check with your auto insurance provider and credit card company to see your coverage.

 How do I know if my credit card covers car rental insurance?

 You can determine if your credit card covers rental insurance in two ways.
-You can either read the fine print on your credit card or give the company a call and check your benefits.
+You can read the fine print on your credit or call the company to check your benefits.